doecode/server/src/main/webapp/Services.md

-DOECode API Services
+DOE CODE API Services
 ==================

 Introduction
 ------------

-Various API functionality for the DOECode project are available grouped by functionality via separate endpoints documented below.
+Various API functionality for the DOE CODE project are available grouped by functionality via separate endpoints documented below.

 ### Metadata

-DOECode [metadata related services](/doecodeapi/services/metadata) having to do with manipulation and editing of software metadata information.
+DOE CODE [metadata related services](/doecodeapi/services/metadata) having to do with manipulation and editing of software metadata information.

 ### Users

-API calls [for user services](/doecodeapi/services/user) for authentication, registration, and management of DOECode user accounts.
+API calls [for user services](/doecodeapi/services/user) for authentication, registration, and management of DOE CODE user accounts.

 ### Site